Caution: understanding the Endocannabinoid System might change your life!

-CBD or Raw CBD (+CBDa) are available in many Countries as food supplements due lack of restrictive prescriptions on non-psychoactive compound.
+CBD or Raw CBD (+CBDa) is available in many Countries as food supplement due lack of restrictive prescriptions on non-psychoactive compound.
 (However, we recommend you to check certification of providers (as we outlined in this article: “The importance of Cannabinoid Analysis”, and if you are unsure get in touch with our team for consulting)

 In order to understand whether whole plant or single compound may be better for you, please read here.